kyleko1234/myEasyLedger/rest_api/Documentation/Category/Contents/Delete a Category.md

 ### Delete a category
 Endpoint: `DELETE /category/{id}`

-Deletes the category with the specified id.
-Categories can only be deleted if there are no Accounts associated with them.
-Any Accounts will need to be removed or updated to modify a different category before deletion of the category can occur.
+Soft-deletes the category with the specified id.
+Categories can only be deleted if there are no LineItems associated with them.
+Any LineItems will need to be removed or updated to modify a different category before deletion of the category can occur.
 ___

 #### Request Body Parameters